Case Study: Delivering Quality with Innovation

 production.
 This also helps keep the entire die strip aligned in the correct

-2. This provides our Toolmakers the ability to efficiently remove the
+position from operation to operation during production. - This provides our Toolmakers the ability to efficiently remove the

 subtool if needed to perform adjustments or repairs in Die Maintenance.